 Wirecast works comparably but with different labels and a slightly different procedure.
 The basic unit of choice here is the “shot,” which may (and usually does) include multiple layers.
 Switching from one source to another is simply a matter of switching the active shot displayed in the window.

 Video from a recorded file fits into the program accordingly.
-Either a whole video file or segments from one can be defined as a shot in Wirecast.
+Either a whole video file or segment from one can be defined as a shot in Wirecast.
 These can be cued during the display so that the broadcast cuts from the live feed to the video file or file segment.
 This can be done many times.
 The source for the recorded material can be the same computer that’s running Wirecast.
 It can also be on another computer that’s networked with it, which these days means any computer except one that’s not connected to the Internet.
 In VidBlaster, it’s simply a matter of switching from a Camera to a Player and back again at the right time.

 There’s a lot more to it.
 Good video software has a huge capacity for fine-tuning and composing shots.
 But essentially, it comes down to composing your program using shots and layers (or Cameras and Players) to broadcast the desired material at the desired times.
 With a little practice, it can all be done seamlessly and your broadcast can have a professional, polished look.